Event Archival

 archive_after_hoursu640Sub-day archival (hours).
 Overrides archive_after_days when non-zero.
 Set to 1 for hourly offload.

-archive_threshold_mbu640Also archive when SQLite exceeds this size (MB).
+archive_threshold_mbu640Also archive when the data dir exceeds this size (MB).
 0 = age-only.

 archive_batch_sizeusize10000Maximum events per JSONL archive file